HtetthuAung283/vehicle-detection-and-tracking/README.md

 #### 4.4 Labels

 Every isolated hot area is a possible vehicle position.
-To determine this I used the function xxx on the thresholded Heatmap (left: heat map, right: thresholded areas (labels))
+To determine this I used the function xxx on the thresholded Heatmap

+The code for generating the labels can be found in lines 175 through 185 of file lib/helper_vehicle_detection.py.

+(left: heat map, right: thresholded areas (labels))

 ![HeatMap][image14]    ![Labels][image15]